owenjm/damidseq_pipeline/README.md

 ### Calling significant peaks from the data

-The [find_peaks](http://github.com/owenjm/find_peaks) software will process the output .gatc.bed ratio file and call significant peaks present in the dataset.
+The [find_peaks](http://github.com/owenjm/find_peaks) software will process the output .gatc.bedgraph ratio file and call significant peaks present in the dataset.
 Please see the find_peaks page for more details.

 ### Calling transcribed genes from RNA pol II datasets

-The [polii.gene.call](http://github.com/owenjm/polii.gene.call) Rscript will call transcribed genes (i.e. gene bodies with significantly enriched pol II occupancy) from the output .gatc.bed file.
+The [polii.gene.call](http://github.com/owenjm/polii.gene.call) Rscript will call transcribed genes (i.e. gene bodies with significantly enriched pol II occupancy) from the output .gatc.bedgraph file.
 Please see the polii.gene.call page for more details.

 ### Other useful scripts and utilities